 And this, to say it again, is the result of our explicit intentions when hiring.
 We interviewed individuals whose specialties fit with our departmental needs, and who had demonstrated serious philosophical knowledge and talent, but one of the final deciding factors—I might even say, the deciding factor—when narrowing down our preferences, were questions such as, “Does this person think of philosophy and the philosophical life as we do?” and, “Will this person be a good colleague—will he, or she, fit into the life of the department as we have developed it so far?”

 Philosophy should be a way of life, not a profession, even for those who earn their living as professors of philosophy.

-To regular readers of this blog, I imagine this sounds like something approaching an ideal situation.
-So why don’t more philosophers—sincere lovers of wisdom—take this route.
-Oh, the dreaded three-four, or four-four, teaching load!
+To regular readers of APP, I imagine this sounds like something approaching an ideal situation.

 But, really, think about it: each semester two or three of these classes will be Introduction to Philosophy, or something similar, a course that a competent philosopher should be able to teach—and teach well, which is to say inspirationally—with little preparation, at least after a few years of experience.